plone/training/index.rst

     optional

-Please note that this document is not complete without the spoken word of a trainer even though we attempt to include the most important parts of what we teach in the narrative it can not be considered complete without the spoken word.
+Please note that this document is not complete without the spoken word of a trainer even though we attempt to include the most important parts of what we teach in the narrative documentation.

 .. toctree::